Lima Memorial Health System Logo

 Butazolidin overdose

-Butazolidin is an NSAID (nonsteroidal anti-inflammatory drug).
+Butazolidin is an NSAID (nonsteroidal anti-inflammatory medicine drug).
 Butazolidin overdose occurs when someone takes more than the normal or recommended amount of this medicine.
 This can be by accident or on purpose.

 Butazolidin is no longer sold for human use in the United States.
 However, it is still used to treat animals, such as horses.

 This article is for information only.
 DO NOT use it to treat or manage an actual overdose.
-If you or someone you are with overdoses, call the local emergency number (such as 911), or the local poison control center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
+If you or someone you are with has an overdose, call your local emergency number (such as 911), or your local poison control center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 Phenylbutazone is the poisonous ingredient in butazolidin.